The Importance of Boat Moorings in Reef Restoration: Safeguarding Coral Reefs with Smart Solutions

 It takes a group of few people to maintain a mooring

-With the surging demand for tourism diving, more boats are navigating these waters.
+With the surging demand for diving tourism, more boats are navigating the waters of Indonesia.
 However, a glaring issue emerges when moorings are scarce along the shoreline.
 The result?
 Boats resort to anchoring, either for parking or waiting for eager divers.
-And it’s not because the damage is done below the surface, that it’s not happening.
+Frequently because the damage is done below the surface, it is out of sight and out of mind.

 Moorings at the surface of Nusa Penida.